 What’s so good about floating?

 Firstly, magnesium is a vital mineral for our health because it’s involved with over 300 metabolic processes in our bodies.
 Most of us have low magnesium levels and don’t even notice.
-So it’s good for you because the Epsom salts in the water will replenish your muscles and also relax you by creating a sense of weightlessness.
-And the quietness and darkness will allow your mind to drift into a deep state of relaxation.
+Floating isgood for you because the Epsom salts in the water will replenish your muscles and also relax you by creating a sense of weightlessness.
+The quiet and darkness will allow your mind to drift into a deep state of relaxation.
 It’s basically the purest way to escape from the hustle and bustle of today’s busy world.

 Sounds awesome?
 Well, what are you waiting for?
 Go try for yourself!